Command Line Reference¶

 Increase verbosity level of output.

 This option can be specified multiple times.
 Every time this option is specified, the verbosity level will be increased by one.
-There are the following message levels in ReFrame listed in increasing verbosity order: critical, error, warning, info, verbose and debug.
-The base verbosity level of the output is defined by the level stream logging handler configuration parameter.
+There are the following message levels in ReFrame listed in increasing verbosity order:

-Test Naming Scheme
+Test Naming Scheme¶

-New in version 3.10.0.
+Added in version 3.10.0.

 This section describes the test naming scheme.
 This scheme has superseded the old one in ReFrame 4.0.